WhityFoxx/IT_MTUCI/README.md

 Obsidian notes.
-By Ilia Kim BIC2405
+By Ilia Kim, student of BIC2405 group.